jithinsisaac/uC-Expt2/README.md

 ### Laboratory Experiment No. 2

 ### Objective
-To perform Multiplication & Division of two 8 bit numbers using External RAM of the AT89S52 microcontroller
+To perform Multiplication & Division of two 8 bit numbers using External RAM interfaced with the AT89S52 microcontroller

 ### Tools used
 - Software: